zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

           specialstring2: this is not a normal string\n

-    NOTE** YAML will not escape strings with single quotes, but the single quotes do avoid having string contents interpreted as document formatting.
+    NOTE** YAML will not escape strings with single quotes, but the single quotes help to avoid having string contents interpreted as document formatting.

  # Multi-line String values